SAMSAM-55/DefiMaths/README.md

 - **Multiple answer types** : Use the two different built-in answer types (`multipleChoice` and `freeAnswer`) or create your own.
 The `multipleChoice` type allows you to set up to four (recommended maximum) different answers.
 With the `freeAnswer` type, it's up to the user to get the correct answer.
 - **Basic account management** : Users can easily register and login with the account system.
 The passwords stored in the linked database are hashed for better security.
 - **Progress tracking** : Users progress is stored in the database and displayed when they select a quiz.
+- **Responsive design (work in progress)** : The current design of this template is not responsive, but I'm actively working on it.

 ## Installation